 Chandra Orrill has served as the Director of the Kaput Center since July 2017.
-She is Professor in the Department of STEM Education and Teacher Development where she teachers in the STEM Education Ph.D. program as well as the MAT program.
+She is Professor in the Department of STEM Education and Teacher Development where she teaches in the STEM Education Ph.D. program and the MAT program.
 Before being appointed Director, Dr. Orrill served as the Chairperson for the Department for four years and she served as part of the interim co-director team of the Kaput Center for three years.
 Across her career, Dr. Orrill has received over 30 grants totaling more than $8 million.
 Her work has been supported by the National Science Foundation and the Institute of Education Sciences as well as the State of Georgia.
 Dr. Orrill’s research focuses on how teachers understand the mathematics they teach, how to better prepare and support teachers in being able to teach the content, and assessing their knowledge.
-Most of her recent work has been in the area of proportional reasoning.
+Her current interest is in the design of professional development that engages teachers with mathematics in new ways through the use of dynamic technologies and playful engagement.
+Dr. Orrill has also been active in a variety of outreach efforts related to engaging students in programming and computational thinking.
+These include serving as the co-Champion for the Kaput Center’s CoderDojo and visiting STE(A)M events with various robots and programming games to engage K-8 students in programing.
 Dr. Orrill has published in many journals including Journal for Research on Mathematics Education, Journal of Mathematics Teacher Education, and International Journal of Mathematics and Science Education.
 She has presented her work nationally and internationally.

 Grant Support Specialist